 Skip to main content

-See below for additional information about our unique graduate programs.
-Contact Ken Kritikos via email kkritikos34@uchicago.edu for additional questions.
+See below for answers to some commonly asked questions about our unique graduate programs.
+Contact Ken Kritikos via email kkritikos34@uchicago.edu for any additional questions you might have.

 The Master’s in Applied Data Science program offers full-time and part-time degree options, both in-person at our Downtown campus as well as online.
 The MSDS program, by comparison, is meant to be completed fully in-person at our Hyde Park campus.
 For additional details about the structure and focus of the Master’s in Applied Data Science, please click here.